createdotnet/API-Documentation/get-started.md

 {% endhighlight %}

-If your sorting by the ID (which is default) you can optionally paginate using a specific ID by providing the `last_id` parameter.
+If you are sorting by the ID (which is default) you can optionally paginate using a specific ID by providing the `last_id` parameter.
 This would be the last ID of the previous page, or an ID to offset the request.

 {% highlight php %}
 // Get records from 25 to 50